 Article updated 3:30pm, 3 August

-A BHP worker has died while challenging the company about the introduction of 12-hour shifts.
+worker has died while challenging the company about the introduction of 12-hour shifts.
 He was one of two men contesting this decision.

 Working as boilermakers, Ian Jacoby and Vincent Blagotinsek had over 80 years of experience between them at BHP.
 Earlier this year, the company increased their shifts from eight to 12 hours per day, a move which they originally fought due to health concerns.

-According to the ABC, the pair went on immediate leave with BHP threatening disciplinary action and possible termination if they failed to return to work.
+, the pair went on immediate leave with BHP threatening disciplinary action and possible termination if they failed to return to work.